Altoros/altoros.github.com/_posts/2013-03-01-commonjs-for-rails.markdown

        gem 'sprockets-rails'

 After that, you'll get an ability to create CommonJS modules instead of ordinary JS files.
 To do that, simply prefix file extension with `module`.
-For example, `widget.js.coffee` must be `widget.module.js.coffee`.
+For example, `widget.js.coffee` must become `widget.module.js.coffee`.
 Now you get two new keywords:

 1. `require()` loads modules, necessary for the current one.
 2. `module.exports` specifies, what should be returned, if some other module will require this one.